 Autism and MTHFR Mutations

 Research suggests a potential link between MTHFR gene mutations and autism spectrum disorder (ASD).
 Studies have found that individuals with ASD are more likely to have MTHFR gene mutations, particularly the C677T variant.
 Additionally, MTHFR gene mutations have been associated with an increased risk of autism in children.
+MTHFR polymorphism affects the body’s ability to process folate, leading to various health risks such as neural tube defects and developmental disorders.

 However, the relationship between MTHFR gene mutations and autism is complex and requires further research to fully understand the underlying mechanisms.
 Healthcare professionals may recommend genetic testing and targeted nutritional support for individuals with autism and suspected MTHFR gene mutations.
 This approach can help manage symptoms and improve overall health outcomes.